LarryDpk/Google-Bard/README.md

+# Note: Archived as Google changes Bard to Gemini

 # Java Library for Google Bard to Ask Questions and Receive Answers

 `Google Bard` is Google's experimental, conversational, AI chat service.
 It is meant to function similarly to ChatGPT, with the biggest difference being that Google's service will pull its information from the web.